johnnygreeney/CardanoForTheMasses/README.md

 # Cardano for the M₳sses

-The 3rd 'Chang' edition[^1] was published on 3rd Jan 2024, under an open-source licence.
-If there is interest from  the community, the plan is to have an update for the actual _Chang_ hard fork scheduled for later in 2024.
+The 3rd edition[^1], was published Jan 2024.
+The 4th will be published early 2025, under an open-source licence.

 ## Guidelines for contributors
 >_'I didn't have time to write a short letter, so I wrote a long one instead'_

 - The book should as concise as possible.
 Earlier editions were too long.
-Many sections have been cut to make it more concise and readable.
 - Everything is done in 'markdown' files, see here[^2] for a cheatsheet
-- Keep it short as possible, can a paragraph just be sentence?
-Do you need long sentences when a shorter simple one will do?
-Don’t say 'sesquipedalian' when you can just say 'long'.
 - 'Measure twice cut once'.
 Target of 10 chapters of roughly equal length 15-25 google doc pages.
 Does your contribution fit into structure and tone of the rest of the book?
-- Write for intended audience, ie. Someone who just heard of Cardano.
+-  Intended audience, ie. Someone who just heard of Cardano.
 This book should be the less technical 'story of Cardano' that preps readers for more technical 'Mastering Cardano' book coming soon.
-- Best to share the book as is, we can merge all the changes in the next edition.

 ## To do
 - Add style guide
-- May be a low stakes way of stress testing _Cardano Ballot_ and _GovTool_ to choose a cover, etc…
-- Model for bootstrapping has always been self-sustaining with no Catalyst funding, etc. Hundreds of books have been given away already at conferences and meetups since Aug 2022.
-For now, more sales equals more giveaways...
-Amzn ‘author copies’ p&p allow slightly discounted distribution to events/meetups.
-- Working on an Audio book - abridged version + quotes mp4 edited with audacity
+- improve/replace graphics
 - Guidelines for KDP, Kindle Direct Publishing[^3] are useful rules for all publishing platforms.
-Would be nice to get it out on more platforms like book.io, etc

 ## Translations

-There has already been significant progress made on a **Spanish** translation by Humberto Rojas Serrano and Joe San.
+There has already been progress made on a **Spanish** translation by Humberto Rojas Serrano and Joe San.

 A **Japanese** translation[^4], funded by Catalyst, is already complete and available.[^5]